NostrGit/NostrGit/README.md

 # NostrGit

-a truly censorship-resistant alternative to GitHub that has a chance of working
+A truly censorship-resistant alternative to GitHub that has a chance of working.

+Read about the vision [here](https://github.com/NostrGit/NostrGit/tree/main/documentation/vision.md).

 - [Next.js](https://nextjs.org)
 - [Tailwind CSS](https://tailwindcss.com)